-The 2011 Debt Service Fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
+The 2011 and 2022 Debt Service Funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.

 The District accounts for its Student/School Activities Fund as a special revenue fund.